 4. The free themes have a minimal design and feature making them load faster

 Free themes having a minimalist design and not filled with a lot of features and widgets, makes them load faster.
 So if you have fewer features requirements, that can have an added advantage of speed.

 5. Free themes are compatible with most WordPress plugins

 This is because free WordPress themes have to meet certain standards and criteria to be approved in the WordPress theme directory.
 Also, having the limited functionalities of the themes do not interfere with the plugin functionalities reducing any plugin incompatibility issues.

-- Free themes provide limited or no support.
-You can not count on free themes in case you run into any trouble or you need a fix immediately.
+You cannot always count on free themes in case you run into any trouble or you need a fix immediately.
 Free themes provide very limited support, if at all, maybe through forums and there is no guarantee of a quick reply.

-- Free themes may have limited customization options.
-If you are comfortable with coding the to the website you want, free themes may not be a problem.
+If you are comfortable with coding your way to the website you want, free themes may not be a problem.
 But if you want to do heavy customization to the themes to get that unique look, free themes may disappoint you.

 One of the main reason that developers give away the themes for free is that it makes for a good learning experience.
 Themes submitted in the official theme directory must be following their strict standards.
 Every theme that is submitted to the directory is reviewed by the audit team and they give suggestion on improvements.